Minister for Youth (Australia)

-The Minister for Youth is a ministry in the Australian government responsible for oversight of youth affairs in Australia alongside the Minister for Education.
+The Minister for Youth is the minister in the Australian government responsible for oversight of youth affairs in Australia alongside the Minister for Education.
 The incumbent Minister is Labor senator Jess Walsh.

 In the Government of Australia, the Minister for Education is the senior minister in providing direction and oversight of the Department of Education.
 The Minister for Youth assists in this administration.

 List of ministers for youth

 There have been several portfolios to include the term "youth", sometimes separate from or under education portfolios.
 The following individuals have been appointed as Ministers with various titles that have included the word "youth":